Skip to content

 var call = callClient.callUser('<remote user id>');

-// Or for video call: var call = callClient.callUserVideo('<remote user id>');
+// var call = callClient.callUserVideo('<remote user id>');

 call.addListener(...);

-Set Up an App-to-Phone Call
+Set up an App-to-Phone call

 Credits Required